hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i04-Deploy.md

 # Phase Deployment

 + Default Supplicant Network Access
-    + When authentication is enabled on a switch port facing a supplicant
+    + When authentication enabled on a switch port facing a supplicant
-        + By default all network access is restricted before authentication
+        + By default all network access restricted before authentication
-            + Only EAPOL traffic is allowed
+            + Only EAPOL traffic allowed
         + After authentication network access is granted per the authorization received from ISE
     + Default network access creates implementations issues
         + If something is miss-configured (can easily happen), users loose network access